 The IUPAP developed the proposal for the International Year of Basic Sciences for Sustainable Development (IYBSSD2022), which was officially proclaimed by the United Nations General Assembly in December 2021.

-In May 2021, the IUPAP formed part of the ISC delegation to the UNESCO Special Committee meeting on Open Science, and contributed to the publication of respective statement exploring how the UNESCO Open Science recommendation and potential cascading interventions by Member States could develop along two divergent pathways.
+In May 2021, the IUPAP formed part of the ISC delegation to the UNESCO Special Committee meeting on Open Science, and contributed to the publication of a respective statement exploring how the UNESCO Open Science recommendation and potential cascading interventions by Member States could develop along two divergent pathways.

 Gender Equality in Science

 The IUPAP contributed to the implementation of the ISC Gender Gap in Science Project, and the publication of the 2020 project report, which found that women’s experiences in both educational and employment settings are consistently less positive than men’s.
 The report suggests four strategies in order to inspire young women to pursue careers in scientific fields.

 📣 Download the Gender Gap in Science report

 📣 Explore the multimedia portal “Gender Equality in Science”

 Visit the IUPAP website